pcbimon/ITDS362_Medusa/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 Thank you for using Medusa JS Store!
 Happy coding!

+## Adding some bug for testing
+1. In checkout page. if user not check delivery option but `place order` button can press and throw error but data are receive